Vitamin B6: foods, functions, how much do you need & moreLast Updated : 11 January 2021

 How much vitamin B6 you need per day changes according to your age, sex and life-stage.

-The DRV* set for healthy adults (over the age of 18), including during pregnancy and lactation, is between for 1.6-1.8 mg of vitamin B6 per day.
+The dietary reference value (DRV) for healthy adults (over the age of 18), including during pregnancy and lactation, is between for 1.6-1.8 mg of vitamin B6 per day.

 Following your country's dietary guidelines on a healthy and balanced diet will help you meet your needs for vitamin B6.